Understanding the Great Depression: Causes, consequences, and the road to recovery

 He created the Federal Emergency Relief Administration, which immediately spent $5 million to help homeless Americans.

-Another new project, known as the Civil Works Administration, employed 4 million people, while another agency, the Civilian Conservation Corps, hired an additional 2 million for manual labour jobs.
+One new project, known as the Civil Works Administration, employed 4 million people.

 They built 40,000 schools, 1,000 airports, and completed road repairs.